 We all depend on energy in our everyday lives and need to have sufficient levels of heating, cooling and lighting in our homes to have a decent standard of living, but also to help guarantee our health.

 Energy poverty in the EU

-About 34 million European households reported an inability to keep their homes adequately warm in 2018.
-Energy povery therefore remains a major challenge and lifting vulnerable citizens out of it is an urgent task for the EU and its members.
+About 34 million Europeans reported an inability to keep their homes adequately warm in 2018, and 6.9% of the EU population have said that they cannot afford to heat their home sufficiently in a 2019 EU-wide survey.
+Energy poverty therefore remains a major challenge and lifting vulnerable citizens out of it is an urgent task for the EU and its members.